 5 career myths that must be debunked

-By Steven Starks, Sr. Manager, Career Counseling Programs & Operations, University of Phoenix
+By Steven Starks, Sr. Manager, Career ADVISING Programs & Operations, University of Phoenix

 Beliefs impact behavior.
 That’s a lesson I learned years ago as a counseling student, before becoming a national certified counselor.
 Now, as an experienced career counselor, every day I see that this lesson applies directly to how my clients make career decisions and execute their job search.

 The problem with career beliefs that don’t align with reality, is that they can restrict your ability to imagine the many career possibilities available to you.
 Moreover, they give you unrealistic expectations that lead to uninformed career decisions or poor career planning.
 By raising your awareness of these false assumptions, you can better prepare yourself to map out a plan for success.

 MYTH 1: My degree determines my career options.

 FACT: Research shows that only about one quarter of college graduates work in a career related to their degree.
 Although college graduates tend to earn higher salaries and experience lower rates of unemployment than those with only a high school diploma, degrees do not dictate one’s career.
 There are many factors that can influence one’s career path, including interests, skills, values, previous work experience, and geographic location to name a few.
 One degree can lead to many different careers.